CALL FOR ARTISTS: ARTIST IN RESIDENCE

 October 3 – November 28, 2022

-Richmond Hill Public Library (RHPL) invites professional visual artists to apply for our Virtual Artist in Residence program.
+Richmond Hill Public Library (RHPL) invites professional visual artists to apply for our Artist in Residence program.
 Artists are invited to share their skills and artistic vision with the Richmond Hill community through the preparation and delivery of community workshops/courses.
 The application period begins June 13, 2022.